Dachande663/PHP-DB-QueryBuilder/readme.md

 DB Query Builder
 ====================

-A Query Builder for effortlessly composing SQL stamtenets with support for executing them against HL\DB.
+A Query Builder for effortlessly composing SQL statements with support for executing them against HL\DB.